Good for Novice Owners:

 - Average Lifespan: 14-16 years

-Coton de Tulear Mix Breed Profile
+Coton de Tulear Mix Dog Breed Information

 The Coton de Tulear Mix is a cross between a Coton de Tulear and another dog breed.
 Because mixed-breed dogs can inherit any combination of characteristics from their parents, it’s important to ask the breeder about the other parent breed in the mix.